Brand loyalty might be the only thing that counts.

 This allows them to find the best approach to solve the problem.

 Customers remember when they are treated well.
-They remember it more when they are not treated well.
+They remember it more when they are treated poorly.

 You can couple this by providing additional benefits to the most loyal customers.
 You can build this feature into your loyalty program and also market it.